Born in Houston, Texas in 1975; Lives and works in New York, New York

 That sense of the unnatural, the super, the extra-human possibility—I want that to be part of my practice as a way to describe what we could be. — Robert Pruitt

 Portraiture: A Private Room

-Robert Pruitt was born in 1975 in Houston Texas.
-He received his BFA from Texas Southern University (2000) and a Master of Fine Arts degree from the University of Texas at Austin (2003).
-Robert Pruitt works in a variety of materials, with the focus of his practice centered on rendering large scale figurative portraits.
-He projects into those images a juxtaposing series of experiences and material references, denoting a diverse and radical Black past, present, and future.
-Pruitt often utilizes religion, spirituality, signs, and symbolic objects throughout his work as a means of exploring a Black American conception of transcendence and mythology.
+Robert Pruitt was born in 1975 in Houston, Texas.
+He received his BFA from Texas Southern University (2000) and an MFA from the University of Texas at Austin (2003).
+Pruitt works in a variety of materials, with the focus of his practice centered on rendering large scale figurative portraits.
+He projects onto his images a juxtaposing series of experiences and material references, denoting a diverse and radical Black past, present and future.
+Pruitt often utilizes religion, spirituality, signs and symbolic objects throughout his work as a means of exploring a Black American conception of transcendence and mythology.